EDBCREPO/simple-raylib-websocket-chat/README.md

 # Websocket - raylib

-this is a simple implementation of a real-time chat using c++, raylib and nodepp
+This is a simple implementation of a real-time chat using c++, raylib and nodepp

 # Dependencies
 ```bash